 Welcome to Year 1

-Happy New Year 2019 - We've had a great start to 2019, the children have come back enthusiastic and very keen to learn.
+We've had a great start to Autumn 2019, the children have come into school enthusiastic and very keen to learn.

 In Y1 we're a fantastic team, Mrs Kirkham, Mrs Reed and a fantastic group of enthusiastic children.
 I'll keep you up-to-date with activities and events on the website and our school Twitter @brindlegregson